shanikairoshi/QFL-and-Deep-Unfolded-QFL/README.md

 ## Towards QFL with Deep-Unfolding Network
 This repository comprises all the works related to the quantum federated aggregation strategy, applying novel strategies to enhance the aggregated model performance.

+Study 01:
 <img src="https://github.com/shanikairoshi/QFL-with-DUN/blob/main/Figures/QFLAggAnalysisTax.png" width="500"/>

+Integrating quantum principles into well-established technical fields is an emerging area of focus.
+Consequently, the field of federated learning has witnessed the emergence of quantum aspects, giving rise to what is known as quantum federated learning.
+In this research endeavour, our primary focus is a critical analysis of quantum federated aggregation and evaluating promising outcomes to enhance the aggregation task.
+Our principal objective involves the development of a qiskit-based environment tailored for the federated setting a feature that is currently unavailable followed by a meticulous examination of its applicability within federated contexts.
+Operating on the assumption that a simplified qubit structure, grounded in the reduced dimensionality of selected datasets, may yield favourable results within a constrained number of clients, our experimental approach is structured accordingly.
+Our findings demonstrate that the qiskit architecture can be effectively harnessed, subject to specific criteria, to improve Quantum Federated Learning (QFL) aggregation performance.
+Our objectives encompass enhancing our experiments and proposing optimal approaches to bolster performance.
+These include exploring novel gradient-free aggregation processes, optimization methods based on deep unfolding, and the management of diverse client contributions within supervised and unsupervised environments.
 ## Requirements

 This code is implemented in